What is the aspect about learning macros and Visual Basic for Applications that you find more intimidating?

 Just as the Auto List Members setting, Auto Quick Info is a really helpful feature that you'll probably want to keep enabled.

 Auto Data Tips works when you're in break mode, where program execution is temporarily suspended.
 This occurs for example when debugging VBA code, a topic I will cover in future tutorials.

 If Auto Data Tips is enabled, and you're in break mode, the Visual Basic Editor displays the value of a variable when you place the cursor over it.

 Let's take a look at Auto Data Tips in action.
 For these purposes, I use the VBA code for a macro that deletes an entire row when the row is completely empty.
 This particular macro has 2 variables: aRow and BlankRows.
 In the screenshot below, Excel displays the value of the variable BlankRows (BlankRows = Nothing) when I place the cursor on top of it:

-This is another option that you’ll probably like to enable.
-As explained by John Walkenbach in Excel VBA Programming for Dummies:
+This is another option that you'll probably like to enable.
+This is particularly useful in the context of debugging.

 Setting #6: Auto Indent.

 This setting is self-explanatory.
 If you have Auto Indent enabled, the indentation of each line of VBA code is the same as the indentation of previous line.

 In addition to the above, you can determine what is the indentation width by inputting a value in the Tab Width box.
 The default number of characters to indent is 4.
 The value you input here must be between 1 and 32.